- Email me

 It’s ultra-streamlined to suit all writing approaches.
 If you like to create a detailed synopsis, my tips will get you going.
 If you want only the barest essentials, they’ll guide you while giving you room to explore and express.
 And if you’re still undecided or wonder if NaNoWriMo is even possible, hopefully they’ll persuade you to take the plunge.

-authors, fiction, Fix and Finish With Confidence, guest post, guest posts, having ideas, how to write a book, how to write a novel, My Memories of a Future Life, NaNoWriMo, National Novel-Writing Month, planning a novel, publishing, Roz Morris, starting a novel, synopsis, Writers & Artists, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing routine
+authors, fiction, guest post, guest posts, having ideas, how to write a book, how to write a novel, My Memories of a Future Life, NaNoWriMo, National Novel-Writing Month, planning a novel, publishing, Roz Morris, starting a novel, synopsis, Writers & Artists, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing routine

 Characters and personality.
 Not the ones in your books: I’m talking about you, the brain that’s parked snugly behind your eyes and the temperament that feels the urge to write.
 Sometimes our human wiring is not ideal for creating the kind of havoc we need for stories – which is quite amusing in its own way.